DexerTDP/articles/2025/Atonement - August.md

 I was livid in every sense of the word.
 The illusion of thinking I had support within the movement, gone with it.
 Now to many of you who maybe reading this can think that this sounds some juvenile shit.
 And to answer that, in some ways I can agree now.
 But back then, I didn't let anybody tell me shit.
-Like I wasn't asking shit for in defense of me, I was asking for help for another and I was left in the dust with the crew.
+Like I wasn't asking shit for in defense of me, I was asking for help for another and I was left with the crew like if it were an empty dead mall of wreckage.

 So then the questioning and rage began, "what the fuck was I fighting for when no one is down to do shit?" among other statements